 One of the most well-known streets in Julia’s story is 81, Rue de l’Université, or Roo de Loo as she so lovingly called it.
 Housing her former residence in the 7th Arrondissement, it was also home to L’École des Trois Gourmandes, the informal cooking school that she created in 1952 with her friends, Simone Beck and Louisette Bertholle.
 Held in Julia’s kitchen, the three women taught American students the joy of cooking and exploring French cuisine.

 As the couple started building a life in Paris, Julia would hunt down housing essentials and home decor at Le BHV Marais (52 Rue de Rivoli, in the 4th Arrondissement).
-Previously known as Le Bazar de l’Hôtel de Ville, this trusted departmental store was a one-stop-shop of most bricolage needs.
+Previously known as Le Bazar de l’Hôtel de Ville, this trusted departmental store was a one-stop-shop for most bricolage needs.
 Julia also marched down to flea markets, such as Les Puces de Saint-Ouen, to look for kitchen, living room, or wardrobe essentials.

 The bustling street market of Rue Cler was where Julia often frequented to stock up her pantry with meats and cheeses.
 While studying at Le Cordon Bleu, Julia and her classmates also visited the inner city markets of Les Halles in search of ingredients.
 Sadly, the markets were demolished in 1971 for the commercial centers.